-- Smart portrait mode (□□28) - The skin softening level can be adjusted. - ☑ Portrait, ☑ Night portrait, or 2 Backlighting in 3 (scene auto selector) mode (◯◯ 19) - Portrait or Night portrait scene mode (QQ20)
+- Smart portrait mode (□ 28) - The amount of the Skin softening effect can be adjusted. - Portrait, Night portrait, or Backlighting in (scene auto selector) mode (□ 19) - Portrait or Night portrait scene mode (QQ20)

-Editing functions such as Skin softening can be applied to saved images by using Glamour retouch (\square 50) even after shooting.
+Editing functions such as Skin softening can be applied to saved images by using Glamour retouch (\square 52) even after shooting.